aafi786/E-commerce-website-react/README.md

 Live at https://myeraser.herokuapp.com/

 # E-commerce-website-react
-A fully functional e commerce website made on React with Redux
+A fully functional e commerce website made on React with Redux, Integrated with firebase, login using phone no. with OTP.

 # Got new products?
 **_Add directly into the firebase.
 That's it!!!_**